SPL-ethz/snow/docs_src/tutorial.rst

 .. code-block:: yaml

-    # model dimensionality/temperature resolution within vial (homogeneous, spatial_1D, spatial_2D)
+    # additional parameters for the shelf-scale model (Snowfall and Snowflake modules)
-    dimensionality: homogeneous
+    snowfall_parameters:

-    # freezing configuration to be simulated (shelf, VISF, jacket)
+        # arrangment of vials (square or hexagonal)
-    configuration: shelf
+        vial_arrangement: square

     # all vial-related parameters
     vial:
         # define the geometry
         geometry:
-            # base shape of vial (snow and snowfall only accepts cube, snowing rewrites it to cylinder)
+            # base shape of vial
             shape: cube
-            # height of the filled product when shape is cube [m]
+            # height of the filled product [m]
             height: 0.01
             # length of the vial when shape is cube [m]
             length: 0.01
             # width of the vial when shape is cube [m]
             width: 0.01

-    # all parameters realted to water
+    # all parameters related to water
     water:
         # specific heat capacity of liquid water [J/kgK]
         cp_w: 4187